basp-group/Faceted-HyperSARA/docs/source/setup.rst

 Updating submodules (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-From an existing ``faceted-hyper-sara`` repository, issue the following commands
+From an existing ``Faceted-Hyper-SARA`` repository, issue the following commands

 .. code-block:: bash